flojoy-ai/docs/docs/instruments-database/Network Analyzers/Keysight-N5230C/Keysight-N5230C.md

 <div>

-The Keysight N5230C PNA-L is a microwave network analyzer made to test amplifiers, passive parts, and frequency converters using S-parameters and basic nonlinearity.
-The Keysight N5230C has a 110 dB system / 122 dB receiver dynamic range.
+The Keysight (Agilent) N5230C PNA-L is a microwave network analyzer made to test amplifiers, passive parts, and frequency converters using S-parameters and basic nonlinearity.
+The Keysight (Agilent) N5230C has a 110 dB system / 122 dB receiver dynamic range.
 The N5230C has a 300 kHz to 20 GHz frequency range and has 2 or 4 ports with built-in sources.

 </div>